Blackstones F.C.: History

 Formed as the works team of Blackstone & Co, the club won the Peterborough & District League in 1918–19.
 However, they subsequently dropped into more local football, playing in the Stamford & District and Bourne & District leagues, winning the last Stamford & District league title before World War II.

 Following the war, Blackstones rejoined the Peterborough & District League.
 They finished bottom of Division One in 1950–51 and were relegated to Division Two.
 The following season saw them finish bottom of Division Two, after which they left the league.
 They rejoined the league in 1959, and were Division Two champions in 1961–62 and Division One champions in 1975–76.
 During this period they were renamed Mirrlees Blackstone after the company merged with Mirrlees National Limited in 1969.

 In 1984 Blackstones joined Division One of the United Counties League.
 After finishing as runners-up in 1987–88, they were promoted to the Premier Division.
 The 1992−93 season saw them win the Lincolnshire Senior 'A' Cup, beating Bourne Town in the final.
 In 1998 they adopted their current name after Mirrlees Blackstone closed its Stamford works.
 In 2002–03 they won the Premier Division Knock-Out Cup with a 4–0 win against Buckingham Town in the final; the following season they won the Lincolnshire Senior 'A' Cup for a second time.

-After finishing next-to-bottom of the Premier Division in 2012−13, Blackstones were relegated to Division One.
+After finishing second-from-bottom of the Premier Division in 2012−13, Blackstones were relegated to Division One.
+They finished fourth in Division One in 2024–25, qualifying for the promotion play-offs.
+After beating Retford United 3–0 in the semi-finals, they defeated Retford 3–2 in the final, earning promotion to the Premier Division North.